pracowniaPK/Watchtower/readme.md

 ## Configuration

-The list of wbsites to be checked is stored in `watchtower\config.py` file as list tuples of addresses and content to mach. `seconds_interval` in the same file determines delay between consecutive checks.
+The list of wbsites to be checked is stored in `watchtower\config.py` file as list of tuples of addresses and content to match. `seconds_interval` in the same file determines delay between consecutive checks.
 E.g.
 ```
 sites_list = [
     ('https://www.google.com/', 'search'),